 Bike Hire in the New Forest

 If you need to hire a bike when you are here there are cycle hire shops at various locations in the New Forest that offer a wide range of different types of bikes, from mountain bikes to electric bikes (e-bikes), road bikes and kids bikes.
 Some also hire out trailers for both dogs and children and also childseats and even tandems.
-Our cycle hire shops are ideally located around the New Forest, in Burley you will find Forest Leisure Cycling, in Brockenhurst is Cyclexperience and in Lyndhurst is The Woods Cyclery, there are other bike hire shops located in Beaulieu and Godshill (near Fordingbridge) too.
+Jaunt-e Bikes are based in Milford on Sea but offer Door2Door bike hire delivery of their wicked electric Monkey Bikes to homes, hotels, holiday cottages, campsites, train stations and more all across the New Forest.
+Our cycle hire shops are ideally located around the New Forest, in Burley you will find New Forest Cycling, in Brockenhurst is Cyclexperience, in Lyndhurst is The Woods Cyclery and New Forest Bikes in Lymington, there are other bike hire shops located in Beaulieu and Godshill (near Fordingbridge) too.

 Guided Cycle Rides in the New Forest

-Enjoy exploring our gorgeous New Forest on 2 wheels while following expert guides from Wild New Forest, that will show you the way along the forest tracks, while stopping off at historic sites, fascinating nature and telling you interesting stories and facts about the New Forest.
+Enjoy exploring our gorgeous New Forest on 2 wheels on a cycling tour while following expert guides from New Forest Cycling Tours and Wild New Forest, that will show you the way along the forest tracks, while stopping off at historic sites, fascinating nature and telling you interesting stories and facts about the New Forest.
 Their guided bike rides are dotted all across the New Forest on a regular basis, so check out when you can next join and book on.

 Be a Forest Friendly Cyclist